S AM Soft Power

 The exhibition 'Soft Power: The Brussels Way of Making the City' traces Belgium's journey to becoming an internationally renowned hotspot for contemporary architecture and urban planning.
 The show sheds light on the framework conditions and work of bouwmeester maître de architect of Brussels (BMA) that have given rise to a high-quality building culture in Brussels and encouraged a new generation of architects to participate in its urban development.*

-In spring 2024 BMA launched a competition for the exhibition, following its own method of catalysing projects in architectural production in Brussels.
-Aslı Çiçek and her team have won the competition with a proposal which offered several display methods to give an overview of BMA's activities and to focus on 15 selected projects at the same time.
-After winning the competition Aslı Çiçek's studio closely collaborated with the curators Roxane Legrelle and Andreas Kofler as well as with S AM's team and the graphic designer Jiri Oplatek to sharpen the scenography.
+In spring 2024, BMA launched a competition for the exhibition, continuing its approach of sparking new architectural production in Brussels.
+Aslı Çiçek and her team won with a proposal combining multiple display methods to present BMA’s work while highlighting 15 key projects.
+The studio then collaborated closely with curators Roxane Legrelle and Andreas Kofler, S AM’s team, and graphic designer Jiri Oplatek to refine the scenography.

 Client: Swiss Architecture Museum, bouwmeester maître de architect (BMA Brussels)